-As a boy who had both the royal's honor and authority, and the civilian's genuine and happy family, Houzhao was one of the happiest crown prince in the history of China.
+As a boy with both royal honor and authority and a civilian's genuine and happy family, Zhu Houzhao was one of the happiest crown princes in the history of China.

 The Frequently Absent Zhengde Emperor

 As a teenage monarch, Zhengde Emperor spent lots of time playing different games, supported by eunuchs around him.